Healthy Homes Assessment Melrose

 Draught Stopping Melrose

-If you are able to feel external air entering or the sound of a clear draught emanating from a gap or hole or crack, then it is most likely a gap or an opening that requirements sealing in somehow.
-Large cracks and gaps should be sealed permanently.
-The gaps that exceed 3mm that allow air in or out into the home require sealing.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be shut from.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as much as imaginable.
+If you are able to feel external air coming in or the air is clear from a gap or hole, then it is probably a gap or an opening that requirements sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+Gaps greater than 3mm that allow air in or out within the home require to be sealed.
+For example, if the open fireplace isn’t in use it may cause draughts and should be sealed off.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as much as possible.

-You don’t need to block up intentional holes or gaps in the construction.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the building as the household is heated and cools to allow them to be shut and opened, rather than securing.
-We will check the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the building when the household warms and cools so that they are able to be opened and closed rather instead of being stuck.
+We will examine every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections